 Employee performance reviews are a key part of any development strategy, encouraging reflection on challenges as well as celebration of successes.
 We recommend that leaders and managers hold performance reviews with their teams regularly, but typically people hold larger and more detailed conversations at the end of the year.
-Because of the infrequency of these larger reviews, it can be a hard skill to master and that’s why we’ve asked some of our experts, Principal Consultant Elaine White and Key Account Director Christian Thing, for their top 10 tips for holding effective performance reviews.
+Because of the infrequency of these larger reviews, it can be a hard skill to master and that’s why we’ve asked Key Account Director Christian Thing for his top 10 tips for holding effective performance reviews.

 Performance Review Tips